microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

 // @public
 export const DataShaperApp: React.FC<DataShaperAppProps>;

-// Warning: (ae-missing-release-tag) "DataSourceEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataTableEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const DataSourceEditor: React.FC<DataSourceEditorProps>;
+export const DataTableEditor: React.FC<DataTableEditorProps>;

-// Warning: (ae-missing-release-tag) "DataSourceEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataTableEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface DataSourceEditorProps {
+export interface DataTableEditorProps {
     // (undocumented)
     resource: DataTable;
 }